KennyNgu99/Reinforcement-Learning-ML---PPO---Filter-Tuning/README.md

  ## _**Project Framework** <br />_

+ Reinforcement Learning Environment: HFSS (automated by Python and IronPython scripts in PyCharm)<br />_
+ - After action is applied, states (S-Parameters' distances) and reward (sum of distances) are given as feedback to the agent

- Reinforcement Learning Environment: HFSS (automated by Python and IronPython scripts in PyCharm)<br />_ Reinforcement Learning Learning Agent: PPO agent (modified based on stable baseline 3 documentation source code)
+ Reinforcement Learning Learning Agent: PPO agent (modified based on stable baseline 3 documentation source code)
+ - Agent learn and update the policy to provide the best action (filter tuning process in HFSS) to perform in the environment